 The generated token appears on the Tokens page.
 You can copy and use the generated token to authenticate the GigaVUE-FM REST APIs.
-You can also revoke the token if required.

-8. Select the token that you want to copy, click the Actions button drop-down list, and select Copy Token.
+Select the token that you want to copy, click the Actions button drop-down list, and select Copy Token.
 The token is copied.
 You can paste in the required areas.